ItzSwirlz/slstoof/README.md

 Feel free to open a pull request!

 # License
-The template of this repository was made from the Quilt Mod Template, licensed under CC1.0 Universal.
+The template of this repository was originally made from the Quilt Mod Template, licensed under CC 1.0 Universal.
+A lot of the other build files are from the Architectury template.
 This mod is licensed under GNU GPL v3.0.